 Tamana S.H.
 Djuya , born in 1984, is a multidisciplinary visual artist who lives and works in Vancouver, Canada.

-Tamana's artistic vocabulary raises historical and timeless question while formulating a wholly contemporary artistic message.
-Djuya's work has been exhibited and collected since 2015, and has found its way into the hand of private collectors in Canada, USA and Europe.
+Djuya’s work has been exhibited since 2015, and has found its way into private collections in Canada, the US and Europe.

 My artwork depicts a critical view of socio-political and cultural issues as well as interpersonal themes.
-The idea behind my work is to entertain but also to create a ‘space’ that provides an opportunity for exchanging ideas and making connections between old and new, and a rethinking how different cultural centres perceive things, in order to open up possibilities for dialogue.
+The idea behind my work is to entertain but also to create a ‘space’ that provides an opportunity for exchanging ideas and making connections between old and new, and a rethinking how different cultural centres perceive things, in order to open up possibilities for dialog.